 Need Technical Support?
 Any questions about the course materials and Moodle should be directed to the professor.
 The professor’s FAQ webpage might sometimes help.
-Questions about The University of Iowa specific items, such as your UIowa email, MS Imagine, UIowa software, UIowa computers, etc., should be directed to either STSG (our Tippie computer support group) or ITS (our UIowa computer support group.)
+Questions about The University of Iowa specific items, such as your UIowa email, MS Azure, UIowa software such as MS Office, UIowa computers, etc., should be directed to ITS (our UIowa computer support group.)
 If you happen to be working on this course from another country, you can use Skype (and other methods) to phone UIowa support.

 Students will be assessed based on their performance in the following items:

 Concepts Self-Assessments: 10%